bkry-code/ZeitPlan/README.md

 ## Installation

-Simply put the zeitplan.widget in your Übersicht widget folder.
+Simply put the folder `zeitplan.widget` in your Übersicht widget folder.
 If you want to use a different calendar name, edit `line 1` in the `main.js` file and replace `Zeitplan` with your calendar name.